What is the PIPAH Study?

 How do we use the study participants' data?

-The data collected by the study is used for medical research
+The data collected by the study is used for health research

-order to study the relationships between pesticides and health for
+other countries to study the relationships between pesticides and

 less common health conditions.
-Individuals would not be
+Individuals will not be identifiable

-identifiable in any data shared in this way with other approved
+in any data shared with other approved researchers, and the data

 The study findings will be freely available online in Health and